The Category of Hypergroups: seeking for a generalized version of Abelian Categories: Hyper-abelian Categories

 is such that

 \end{definition}

 If $Hom(G,H)$ in the above definition is a hypergroup, then we say $C$ is a hyper-preadditive category.
-From now on, a hyper (quasi)preadditive category will be called just (quasi)preadditive category if the context allows it.
-Next, we show what remains to obtain that the category of hypergroups is an example of a quasipreadditive category.
+From now on, a hyper-almost-preadditive category will be called just almost-preadditive category if the context allows it.
+Next, we show what remains to obtain that the category of hypergroups is an example of a almost-preadditive category.

 \begin{lemma} Let $G,H$ be hypergroups.
 For $f,f' \in Hom(F,G)$ and $g, g' \in Hom(G,H)$ we have the bilinearity \end{lemma} \begin{proof} Let $a\in g\ast g'$ and $b\in f\ast f'$.
 Now, for all $x\in F$ we have $b(x)\in f(x)\ast f'(x)$ and $a(b(x))\in g(b(x))\ast g'(b(x))$.
 Then